openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 1. The user determines the most recent rendered worker configuration.
 They configure the `manual` change management policy to use that exact configuration as the `desiredConfig`.
-1. The MCO is thus being asked to ignite any new node or rebooted node with the desired configuration, but it is **not** being permitted to apply that configuration to existing nodes because it is change management, in effect, is paused indefinitely by the manual strategy.
+1. The MCO is thus being asked to ignite any new node or rebooted node with the desired configuration, but it is **not** being permitted to apply that configuration to existing nodes because change management, in effect, is paused indefinitely by the manual strategy.
 1. The MCO metric for the MCP indicating the number of seconds remaining until changes can be initiated is `-1` - indicating that there is presently no time in the future where it will initiate material changes.
 The operations team has an alert configured if this value `!= -1`.
 1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recently rendered configuration.
 This is irrespective of the `desiredConfig` in the `manual` policy.
-Abstractly, it means, if change management were disabled, whether changes be initiated.
+Abstractly, it means, if change management were disabled, whether changes would be initiated.
 1. The cluster lifecycle administrator manually drains and reboots nodes in the cluster.
 As they come back online, the MachineConfigServer offers them the desiredConfig requested by the manual policy.
 1. After updating all nodes, the cluster lifecycle administrator does not need make any additional